How to Install Python Packages with pip and requirements.txt

 ...

-Using the redirection operator >, you can save the output of pip freeze to a file.
-This file can be used to install the same versions of packages in a different environment.
+You can use the redirection operator (>) to save the pip freeze output to a file.
+This file can be used to install the same package versions in a different environment.

-First, redirect the output of pip freeze to a file named requirements.txt.
+First, redirect the pip freeze output to a file named requirements.txt.

 $ pip freeze > requirements.txt